WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     /// Requests non-blocking operation.
     ///
     /// When this flag is enabled, functions may return immediately with an
-    /// `errno::again` error code in situations where they would otherwise
+    /// `error-code::would-block` error code in situations where they would otherwise
     /// block.
 However, this non-blocking behavior is not required.
-    /// Implementations are permitted to ignore this flag and block. nonblock,
+    /// Implementations are permitted to ignore this flag and block. non-blocking,
     /// Request that writes be performed according to synchronized I/O file
     /// integrity completion.
 The data stored in the file and the file's
     /// metadata are synchronized.